MarlinFirmware/Marlin/README.md

 #define Y_BED_SIZE 200
 ```
 Change the bed size values to match your bed.

+If you have a Z-Probe, you must set your offsets and probe boundaries.

 Do you have a configuration for the Tarantula that is not covered above?
 Would
 you like to share it with others by having it added to the above examples?